10th/17th - 30th September 2017

 Wallacea is the fascinating zone of transition between Oriental and Australasian faunal zones in eastern Indonesia, named after the famous explorer Sir Alfred Wallace.
 While areas such as the Lesser Sundas and Sulawesi are frequently visited, much of the Moluccas or Spice Islands have rarely attracted birders and it is these we will explore in search of some of the lest-seen endemics in Indonesia.
 We concentrate on four major island groups; Obi, Seram, Buru and the Kai islands, with site trips to smaller islands including Boano and Bacan.

-This little-visited island hosts more than 20 endemics including highlights such as Buru Racquet-tail, Tawny-backed Fantail, Streak-breasted Jungle Flycatcher, Buru Golden Bulbul, Buru Cuckooshrike, Buru Friarbird, Buru Oriole and Buru Green Pigeon among others, and by trekking high into the mountains we will hope to find some of the islands rarities like Buru Thrush, Rufous-throated Dark-eye or Black-lored Parrot, all of which we’ve found on our exploratory trips.
-Once again we’ll be on the lookout for recent or forthcoming splits, many close relatives of those on neighbouring Seram, such as Buru Mountain Pigeon, Buru Golden Bulbul, Buru Leaf Warbler and Buru Bush Warbler.
-The excitement again continues after dark with Lesser Masked Owl and ‘Buru’ Boobook, the latter we recently sound recorded for the first-ever time and found it to be highly distinct from its Seram counterpart.
+This little-visited island hosts more than 20 endemics including highlights such as Buru Racquet-tail, Tawny-backed Fantail, Buru Warbling-flycatcher, Buru Golden Bulbul, Buru Cuckooshrike, Buru Fantail (split from Northern), Buru Friarbird, Buru Oriole, Buru Monarch and Buru Green Pigeon among others, and by driving high into the mountains we will hope to find some of the islands rarities like Buru Thrush, Buru Honeyeater, Buru Myzomela, Buru Leaf Warbler, Buru Grasshopper-warbler, Buru Mountain Pigeon and even a very slim chance of three of the most little-known species in all of Indonesia - Black-lored Parrot, Buru Lorikeet and Madanga Pipit, all of which we’ve seen in the past here.
+The excitement again continues after dark with Lesser (or Australasian) Masked Owl and Buru Boobook, the latter we recently sound recorded for the first time and found it to be highly distinct from its Seram counterpart.

 The gateway to the Moluccas, this relatively small island is the regional hub and we will be transiting through the island each time we take a boat or flight to the more exciting, endemic-filled islands.
 What extra time we have on this island will be spent looking for the islands single endemic, Ambon White-eye.
-Other possibilities here include a few endemics shared with the surrounding islands, notably Ashy Flowerpecker, Moluccan Red Lory and Seram Golden Bulbul.
+Other possibilities here include a few endemics shared with the surrounding islands, notably Seram Flowerpecker, Seram Fantail, Red Lory and Seram Golden Bulbul.

 Pre-tour extension: Obi, Morotai and Bacan

 Currently, Obi has just the two endemics – Carunculated Fruit Dove and Obi Golden Bulbul.
 However, with forthcoming taxonomic alterations this number will soon jump up to at least seven that includes a whistler, drongo, fantail, white-eye, paradise-crow all of which, bar the white-eye, we hope to find.
 It’s not only the endemics we’ll be looking for, but also some really special birds, with the most exciting being Moluccan Woodcock, known from Obi and a single specimen from Bacan.
-Invisible and Bare-faced Rails have also been recorded in the area we will be birding, along with a few North Moluccan endemics like Blue-and-white Kingfisher, Violet-necked Lory (of the endemic race, obiensis) and Chattering Lory.
+Bare-faced Rail have also been recorded in the area we will be birding, along with a few North Moluccan endemics like Blue-and-white Kingfisher, Violet-necked Lory (of the endemic race, obiensis and split as 'Scaled Lory' along with the West Papuan race) and Chattering Lory.
 We may also find the time to bird other surrounding islands.

-Bacan holds a distinctive white-eye, that will undoubtably be split, and yet another interesting drongo!
+Bacan holds a distinctive white-eye, that will undoubtably be split from the Cream-throated White-eye complex (and already is the regional field guide), and yet another interesting drongo - Bacan Spangled Drongo!